For Parents & Families

 We’re glad you’re here!
 As parents ourselves, we’re dedicated to fostering environments that support both our children’s and our own health, free from harmful diet and body standards.

-What to Say to Kids
+Learn What to Say to Kids

 Want to raise kids who feel confident in their bodies?
 Learn 3 Simple Shifts to help your child avoid joining the 77% of young people struggling with body image distress—a key risk factor for serious health challenges.
-We recommend all adult role models start with this video.
+We recommend all adult role models start with this free video.

-What to Say for Me
+Join What to Say for Me

 Sign up for What to Say’s monthly email for guidance on supporting young people’s health and well-being around food and body issues.